evvskw/evvskw/README.md

 ## 🚀 My Portfolio

-You can explore my projects and learn more about my work on my portfolio website: [evvsk's Portfolio](https://linktr.ee/evvsk).
+You can explore my projects and learn more about my work on my portfolio website: [Click here](https://linktr.ee/evvsk).

 ## 🌱 What I'm Learning